 On the road:

-After the accident, contact the Winchester CTC secretary for an Accident Report form.
-After completion, the secretary will send it to the CTC insurer and CTC officer responsible for member groups.
-This is done after every accident on a CTC ride, however minor and even if no other person is involved.
+After the accident, contact the Winchester CTC secretary for an Incident Report form.
+After completion, the secretary will send it to the CYCLING UK insurer and CYCLING UK officer responsible for member groups.
+This is done after every accident on a CTC/CYCLING UK ride, where a rider attends A+E at the time or later and even if no other person is involved.

-Registered leaders are covered by Organisers’ Liability and all CTC members are covered by 3rd party insurance.
+Registered leaders are covered by Organisers’ Liability and all CTC/Cycling UK members are covered by 3rd party insurance.

-Organisers’ Liability cover: Cover is provided to all volunteer registered leaders of Winchester CTC (maximum of £10,000,000 perincident) provided that they are current members of CTC.
-As a leader or event organiser, you are covered against any claim made against you or the Member Group for injury or damage caused to a third party during a led ride or as part of an open event organised by Winchester CTC.
+Organisers’ Liability cover: Cover is provided to all volunteer registered leaders of Winchester CTC (maximum of £10,000,000 per incident) provided that they are current members of CTC/Cycling UK.
+As a leader or event organiser, you are covered against any claim made against you or the Member Group for injury or damage caused to a third party during a led ride or as part of an open event organised by Winchester CTC/Cycling UK.

-Non-CTC members are covered for the duration of the ride only against claims made against them by a CTC member on the ride.
-There should be no more than 10 non-members on any one ride and a non-member may only participate in 3 CTC rides before they are required to become members.
-This limitation does not apply to open events registered with CTC.
-The full guidance is available at http://www.ctc.org.uk/sites/default/files/file_Public/guidance_note_2_-_2014_member_groups_organisers_liability.pdf
+Non-members are covered for the duration of the ride only against claims made against them by a CTC/CYCLING UK member on the ride.
+There should be no more than 10 non-members on any one ride and a non-member may only participate in 3 Winchester CTC rides before they are required to become members.
+This limitation does not apply to open events registered with CTC/Cycling UK.
+The full guidance is available at

-Third-party insurance: Cover of a maximum of £10,000,000 per incident is available to all current individual members of CTC for injury or damage caused by that member to a third party.
+Third-party insurance: Cover of a maximum of £10,000,000 per incident is available to all current individual members of CTC/Cycling UK for injury or damage caused by that member to a third party.
 Members are covered while cycling in touring competitions, reliability or Audax events, time-trials and record breaking.
 You are not insured for any other form of competitive cycling.
-The full guidance is at http://www.ctc.org.uk/sites/default/files/file_Public/guidance_note_1_-_2014_members_guidance.pdf
+The full guidance is at